timescale/docs/self-hosted/backup-and-restore/docker-and-wale.md

 the official [WAL-E documentation][wale official].

-To enable the WAL-E docker image to perform archiving, it needs to use the same network and data volumes as the Timescale container.
+To enable the WAL-E docker image to perform archiving, it needs to use the same network and data volumes as the TimescaleDB container.
 It also needs to know the location of the write-ahead log and data directories.
 You can pass all this information to WAL-E when you start it.
 In this example, the WAL-E image listens for commands on the `timescaledb-net` internal network at port 80, and writes